SAP/code-pal-for-abap-cloud/README.md

 ## About this Project

 Code Pal is a project that provides ATC checks to assist ABAP programmers in adhering to the [Clean ABAP style guide](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md).
-This is a version of that project that provides ATC checks that can be executed in an ABAP Cloud (["Steampunk"](https://blogs.sap.com/2019/08/20/its-steampunk-now/)) environment and modern on-premise installations (`SAP_BASIS` release equal to or greater than 7.56).
+This is a version of that project that provides ATC checks that can be executed in an ABAP Cloud (["Steampunk"](https://blogs.sap.com/2019/08/20/its-steampunk-now/)) environment.
 The legacy version for SAP_BASIS releases starting at 7.40 is [here](https://github.com/SAP/code-pal-for-abap).

 ## Requirements and Setup

-Install via [abapGit Eclipse plugin](https://github.com/abapGit/ADT_Frontend) on ABAP cloud systems and [abapGit for SAPGUI](https://docs.abapgit.org/guide-online-install.html) on systems with SAP_BASIS 7.57 or higher.
+Install via [abapGit Eclipse plugin](https://github.com/abapGit/ADT_Frontend) on ABAP cloud systems and [abapGit for SAPGUI](https://docs.abapgit.org/guide-online-install.html) on systems with SAP_BASIS 7.58 or higher.

 Long-term compatibility is only guaranteed for the current version of ABAP for Cloud Development.